tatsumoto-ren/tatsumoto-ren.github.io/blog/how-do-i-look-up-words-when-i-read-manga.md

 position: -9973
 ---

-Using OCR software (Tesseract, Transformers) with Yomichan.
+Using OCR software (Tesseract, Transformers) with a dictionary.
 The
 [Mining from manga](mining-from-manga.html)
 article explains how to automate it.